Skip to main content

 • Created on .

-• Hits: 5338
+• Hits: 6025

-Mephedrone information and harm-reduction advice
+Mephedrone (4mmc) information and harm-reduction advice

 Mephedrone is a synthetic (man-made) chemical modelled on the natural stimulant drug cathinone, which is found in the plant ‘Khat’.

-The more you take the more likely you are to have problems.
+The more you take, the more likely you are to have problems.

 Slow & Low

-Learn to recognise, and handle, the effects
+Learn to recognise and handle the effects.

-Users report a definite feeling of ‘coming up’ or ‘rushes’, as the drug starts to work.
+Users report a definite feeling of ‘coming up’ or ‘rushes’ as the drug starts to work.

 Common unpleasant side-effects